Advocacy Director: Rachel Nader

-She also serves on the Trumbull County Mental Health and Recovery Board, and is the chair for the Trumbull County Bar Association Pro Bono and Social Committees.
+She also serves on the Trumbull County Mental Health and Recovery Board, and is the chair for the Trumbull County Bar Association Social Committee.
 She is the recipient of the 2012 Trumbull County Children Services Award.

 Rachel currently resides in Cortland, Ohio with her husband and children.
 She enjoys spending time with her family, cooking and travelling.